 Students must submit an official transcript of military education to the Registrar's Office for evaluation of military credit.
-All military credit will be posted to the student's transcript as units earned.
+All military credit will be posted to the student's transcript as units earned for VCCCD purposes only.

 Priority Registration for Military Veterans